 Tiling window management on macOS with aerospace

-user.
+In the past, I was a rectangle user.
 I used it to move windows into corners or split the screen, basic functionality.
 Honestly, it never felt transformative.
 It was fine, but quite basic.
 I only used it during screen-sharing sessions on Teams calls.
 I always wanted something more controllable and better organized, with groupings of applications.

-, and at first, it seemed like the solution I had been looking for.
+Recently, I explored raycast, and at first, it seemed like the solution I had been looking for.
 It offered intuitive window organization, powerful workspace controls, and a lot of cool features.

 But then I discovered that many of the features I wanted required the Pro version.
 So I knew I had to look elsewhere.